 The Portuguese river and expedition cruise company Mystic Invest Holding bought the 1993-built CMV Vasco da Gama at an auction in the UK.
 The vessel...October 13, 2020

 - Cruise Industry

-British cruise company CMV-Cruise and Maritime Voyages had 6 ships in its fleet when it ceased trading in July 2020.
-CMV also planned two new vessels...September 10, 2020
+The British company CMV-Cruise and Maritime Voyages had 6 ships in its fleet when it ceased trading in July 2020.
+CMV also planned two new vessels to...September 10, 2020

 - Cruise Industry

 CMV-Cruise And Maritime Voyages has gone into administration (similar to the USA's filing for bankruptcy).
 The company has appointed Paul Williams...July 20, 2020